 - A durable attorney allows your agent to manager your financial affairs.

 - Most banks, insurance companies, and other institutions will accept a valid power of attorney.

 - Under the California probate code, if an institution refuses to accept a valid power of attorney, your agent can get a court order to force them to do so.
 The institution may then be liable for the attorney’s fees that were incurred as a result.

 - A power of attorney is only effective while you, the principal, are alive.

 - The authority granted under a general durable power of attorney is sometimes effective immediately.
 For this reason, a principal must choose their agent very carefully.
 The authority to access financial assets is a substantial power to grant someone.

 A validly executed power of attorney is an important aspect of an Orange County estate plan.
 Granting someone this authority allows them to manage your financial affairs in the event that you become incapacitated or are otherwise unable to do so yourself.
 A power of attorney is useful even for married couples.
 Often, couples have bank accounts or other assets that are in one name only.
 Using the power of attorney, the other spouse can access those assets if needed.

+8 Facts about Powers of Attorney in California and Why You Need One.
 Having all of your estate documents in order to create a cohesive plan will bring you peace of mind, knowing that your affairs are in order.
 Our free guide, The Ten Things You Must Know before Creating (or Amending) Your Will or Trust, offers additional information about your estate plan.
 To learn more, contact the experienced Orange County estate planning attorneys at the Law Office of James F. Roberts & Associates, APC.
 Call our office today at (714) 459-5481 for a consultation.